Gatogordo/EasyLingo/README.md

 ### Future features

 There are no specific future features on our tasklist anymore.
-If you have specific functional requirements that you would like to see realized through this module, drop us a line or contact us on Twitter, Community, Slack and we will be glad to listen in on your thoughts and observations!
+If you have specific functional requirements that you would like to see realized through this module, drop us a line or contact us on X, Bluesky, Slack and we will be glad to listen in on your thoughts and observations!